Keyboard shortcuts

 2.1 Direct Messages

 Direct messages are small private relational contexts built on AMP.
-There is no public frontage or traversal.
+There is no hop-based expansion across homes.
 All participants must be explicitly added.
 New members do not receive historical message sync.

-Block messages are semi-public messaging for block residents.
+Home messages are semi-public messaging for home members and participants.
 They use the same AMP infrastructure as direct messages.
-When a new resident joins, current members send a window of recent messages.
+When a new participant joins, current members send a window of recent messages.

-Membership is tied to block residency.
-Leaving the block revokes access.
-Multiple channels may exist per block for different purposes.
+Membership and participation are tied to home policy.
+Leaving the home revokes access.
+Multiple channels may exist per home for different purposes.

 #![allow(unused)]